zzhang1/thermal-typewriter/README.md

 # thermal-typewriter
-Typewriter app for connecting to thermal printer, printing text line by line.
+Typewriter app for connecting to thermal printer from Raspberry Pi, printing text line by line.
 Supports using a 16x2 LCD display as a display.

 ## Setup
+### Hardware Requirements
+1. Raspberry Pi
+2. Thermal Printer with USB mode supported
+3. Optional but suggested: 16x2 LCD display
-### Requirements
+### Software Requirements
     sudo pip3 install pyusb

 Find the ID of the USB device with lsusb.
 The ID is 8 digits in the form of VEND:PROD